What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 - May 22

 Let’s be honest: most psychologists didn’t get into the field because they love writing assessment reports.
-And yet, report writing is a huge part of our professional responsibilities.
-Whether it’s a diagnostic report, a letter to a GP, or a comprehensive psychological assessment for NDIS, your written communication reflects your clinical judgement and professionalism.
+Yet, report writing is a significant part of our professional responsibilities.
+Whether it’s a diagnostic report, a letter to a GP, or a comprehensive psychological assessment for NDIS, your written communication reflects your clinical judgment and professionalism.

 Before you start writing, ask yourself: Who is this for, and what do they need to know?

-Is accessible to the intended reader (whether that’s a GP, teacher, allied health professional) and the client themselves
+Be accessible to the intended reader, whether it's a GP, teacher, or allied health professional, and to the client themselves.

 💡 Tip: Structure supports clarity.

-Use consistent headings to break up the report.
-Common ones include:
+Using consistent headings can help break up the report's content.
+Common headings may include:

 Reason for Referral